Assessor: Darlene Fox

 NYS Property Assessment ValueExemption Forms Online from the Office of Real Property ServicesHow to File for a Review of Your AssessmentLink to General Tax Information

-Grievance May 22nd hours 4-8 Form for each parcel is required.
+Grievance Day: Tuesday, May 28th from 4-8 pm.
+Form for each parcel is required.

 Equalization Rate"State equalization rate" means the percentage of full value at which taxable real property in a county, city, town or village is assessed as determined by the state board."
 (RPTL Section 102) The rate is a ratio of the sum of the locally determined assessed values for all taxable parcels for a given assessment roll divided by ORPS's estimate of total full value for that same roll.